TechDebt 2018 International Conference on Technical Debt

 |* May 27-28:||Presentations|

-TechDebt 2018, to be held in conjunction with ICSE 2018 in Gothenburg, Sweden, is the first International conference on Technical Debt.
+TechDebt 2018 is the first International Conference on Technical Debt.
 It brings together leading researchers and industry practitioners in this growing field.
-Industry plays a critical role in the understanding of the management, monitoring, and calculations of Technical Debt in real world situations, and as such, new techniques, methods and tools that can aid practitioners and decision makers in these critical tasks are cordially invited to participate at TechDebt 2018.
+Industry plays a critical role in the understanding of the management, monitoring, and calculations of technical debt in real world situations, and as such, new techniques, methods and tools that can aid practitioners and decision makers in these critical tasks are cordially invited to participate at TechDebt 2018, to be held in conjunction with ICSE 2018 in Gothenburg, Sweden.

-Industry representatives interested in participating are encouraged to submit a letter of interest directly to Dr. Clemente Izurieta (email@example.com)
+Industry representatives interested in participating are encouraged to submit a letter of interest by January 5th, 2018 directly to Dr. Clemente Izurieta (firstname.lastname@example.org).